AlchemicRaker/cognigolems/README.md

 ## examples
 Below are examples of what cognigolems can do, and how they are programmed.
-It becomes quickly apparent how different **logical programming** is from **procedural programming**.
+It becomes quickly apparent how different **logic programming** is from **procedural programming**.
-With **logical programming** it is often enough to describe the interactions you desire, and the computer will look for opportunities to make it work.
+With **logic programming** it is often enough to describe the interactions you desire, and the computer will look for opportunities to make it work.

 ### storage system and sorting
 In this example you want to program a sorting golem that takes items from a dump chest and sorts it into your storage room.